giantswarm/docs/src/content/reference/kubectl-gs/get-clusters.md

 ---
-title: kubectl gs get clusters
+title: "'kubectl gs get clusters' command reference"
 description: Reference documentation on how to list clusters and get details for a single cluster using 'kubectl gs'.
 type: page
 weight: 10